 Myth#3: If You Have Hepatitis C, You’ll Know It Right Away.

-Myth#4: There’s No Effective Treatment for Hepatitis C.
+Myth#4: There’s No Effective Treatment.

 The treatment of hepatitis C was not very successful, and not many patients responded to it.
 However, with time things have changed.
 According to the CDC, many antiviral medicines are available on the market, and approximately 90% of hepatitis C patients can be cured with 8 to 12 weeks of treatment.